Installing EndeavourOS ARM

 Then click the welcome button labeled “EndeavourOS ARM Image Installer”.

-Remove the uSD card or USB SSD and connect it to your RPi 4 or Odroid N2.
+Remove the uSD card, eMMC card, or USB SSD and connect it to your

 Method two